Evidence Level

 2

-Meta-analysis published in Nutrition & Diabetes (May 15, 2024) reviewing 25 RCTs of taurine supplementation in metabolic syndrome.
+Pooled analysis published in Nutrition & Diabetes (May 15, 2024) reviewing 25 clinical trials of taurine supplementation in metabolic syndrome.

 Taurine supplementation modestly reduced waist circumference, BP, fasting glucose, insulin resistance markers, and LDL cholesterol vs control.
 Effect sizes modest.
 Note: standard metabolic syndrome management primarily uses lifestyle (diet, exercise) and pharmacotherapy (metformin, statins, antihypertensives).
 Taurine adjunctive at most.